tikalk/angular-best-practices/README.md

+# Challenge
+* create youtube-media drv js in (directives/youtube/youtube-media)
+* move the youtube-media template to html
+* convert bindings to one-time binding in template

+youtube media drv should get these attributes:
+* onPlay (function)
+* onQueue (function)
+* video (object)

+youtube media drv should have these funcs:
+* playVideo
+* queueVideo

 # Echoes Player ~(EMC)
 Echoes is a great youtube player developed by [Oren Farhi](http://orizens.com).
 It's fun & easy to listen or watch videos from youtube with Echoes.